- The best browser for banking operations must have either a built-in VPN or extra tools for protection.

-Another inherent positive with the Firefox is that it supports HTTPS Everywhere add-on which makes HTTPS a mandatory irrespective of whether an HTTPS address is entered or otherwise.
+Another inherent positive with Firefox is that it supports HTTPS Everywhere add-on which makes HTTPS mandatory irrespective of whether an HTTPS address is entered or otherwise.

 Plus, the browser also comes with inherent malware and phishing protection features.
 The browser will also warn you if there is any attempt by any website to install a third-party plugin on the sly.

-That is not all as the browser is also designed to protect against hidden ad trackers that secretly collects information about your browsing habits and pose to be a security threat as well.
+That is not all as the browser is also designed to protect against hidden ad trackers that secretly collect information about your browsing habits and pose a security threat as well.

 It also comes with the Windows SmartScreen feature to prevent phishing and malware attacks.